Industrial Safety Trainers Inc. is a MOL approved and TSSA accredited training provider. We offer over thirty Safety Training Programs across Canada.

 Have you heard the news?
 As of July 1, 2014 new mandatory training for workers and supervisors will be enforced by the Ministry of Labour.

 Is your business struggling with how to achieve compliance?
-To assist you, IST has developed a training solution that meets and exceeds the requirements of the Ministry of Labour.
+To assist you, Industrial Safety Trainers has developed a training solution that meets and exceeds the requirements of the Ministry of Labour.

 We also offer public training dates running in various cities across Ontario.